clemdesign/grav-plugin-detect-adblock/README.md

 If you want to manage Google Analytics, you shall include the snippets in your site:
   - Using your own integration (in theme or other)
   - Using Grav plugin [Google Analytics](https://github.com/escopecz/grav-ganalytics) by John Linhart.

+To use Detect AdBlock editor button, you shall integrate jQuery v2.2.4 or upper.

 ## Installation

 Installing the `Detect AdBlock` plugin can be done in one of two way: GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file or GIT.

+> NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) to operate.

 ### GPM Installation (Preferred)